 As demand for gasoline and diesel crashed during the pandemic, VLO fell 70% from the all-time high.
 But things are reversing in a big way.
-VLO has more than doubled over the past year.
+VLO is up 25% this year, despite recent Omicron-driven weakness.

 Third-quarter revenue soared 87% from the year-ago quarter and profits flipped from a negative-$464 million to a positive-$463 million over the same period.
 Sure, crude oil is a cost and the price per barrel is way up.
 But so is the price of gasoline, which has more than doubled over the past year.
 Valero is good at making sure the margins are still high.
 And the robust demand and prices of refined products should stay strong in the quarters ahead.

 But you haven’t missed the boat.
-VLO still sells at nearly 19% from the 52-week high, 30% below the pre-pandemic high, and 42% below the all-time high.
+VLO still trades 16% below the the 52-week high, 29% below the pre-pandemic high, and 42% below the all-time high.
 This refiner should have a lot more room to run.

 Much of what I said about the cyclicality and pricing of VLO is true for CVX as well, except to a lesser extent.
 Chevron is the best run oil major with high margins and can more quickly turn a profit as things improve.
 It didn’t go down as much as VLO and has gone up less too.
 But the gist of the move is the same.